Dynamic Bayesian Learning for Spatiotemporal Mechanistic Models: Applications for calibration

-We now define notation necessary for understanding the inputs to this computer simulation.
+We first define notation necessary for understanding the inputs to this computer simulation.
 For a network with $n$ nodes, two parameters control the activation spread, known as \textit{retention} and \textit{decay}, denoted as $r$ and $d$ respectively. \begin{itemize} \item $r$ - a scalar or a vector of length $n$ that controls the proportion of activation retained by a node at each time step of the simulation. \item $d$ - a scalar that controls the proportion of activation that is lost at each time step of the simulation. \end{itemize} There are three quantities of interest that define how activation spreads dynamically over time as functions of $r$ and $d$: \textit{reservoir}, \textit{outflow}, and \textit{inflow}.
-These are defined as follows: \begin{itemize} \item $\text{reservoir}(t,n) = r\times \text{inflow}(t,n)$. \item $\text{outflow}(t,n) = \dfrac{(1-d)(1-r)\times \text{inflow}(t,n)}{\text{deg}(n)}$. \item $\text{inflow}(t,n) = \sum_{i=1}^{\text{deg}(n)}\text{outflow}(t-1, n_i)+\text{reservoir}(t-1, n)$, where $\text{deg}(n)$ denotes the number of connections to node $n$. \end{itemize} The computer simulation then computes these quantities for each node in the network, thereby algorithmically generating dynamics.
+These are defined as follows: \begin{itemize} \item $\text{reservoir}(t,n) = r\times \text{inflow}(t,n)$. \item $\text{outflow}(t,n) = \dfrac{(1-d)(1-r)\times \text{inflow}(t,n)}{\text{deg}(n)}$. \item $\text{inflow}(t,n) = \sum_{i=1}^{\text{deg}(n)}\text{outflow}(t-1, n_i)+\text{reservoir}(t-1, n)$, where $\text{deg}(n)$ denotes the number of connections to node $n$. \end{itemize} The computer simulation then computes these quantities for each node in the network across time.
 A visualization of the spatiotemporal spreading dynamics is show in Figure \ref{fig:networkSpread}.

-As in the previous section, we use a space-filling design to generate a small collection of plausible values for the parameters, after which we pick a random validation point not included in the training set.
-Similar to the setting with the PDEs, we see in Table~\ref{table:3} that information is lost when not accounting for spatial structure.
-Specifically, we see 29.3\% and 13.7\% improvements in the GRS for the spatial model over the heterogenous model, respectively, using the same computer model runs.

-After 10,000 posterior draws, the prior-to-posterior learning is evident in Figure \ref{fig:networkPost} and demonstrates our methodology is capable of calibrating a computer model generating dynamics across a network.
+We employ a space-filling design to generate a small collection of plausible parameter values.
+Subsequently, we select a random validation point that is not included in the training set.
+After 10,000 posterior draws, the prior-to-posterior learning is evident in Figure~\ref{fig:networkPost} and demonstrates our methodology is capable of calibrating a computer model generating dynamics across a network.
 Although it is possible to define a Gaussian process over a graph \citep{Venkitaraman2020}, for this application we fix the correlation structure to arise from the adjacency matrix.
+Our results demonstrate that failing to account for spatial structure leads to information loss.
+Specifically, we observe a 13.7\% improvement in RMSE, decreasing from 0.110 to 0.095, when using the spatial model compared to the heterogeneous model, based on 25 computer model runs.